 As an adjunct professor at Temple University's Beasley School of Law, Ms. Flannery pioneered a course on the Law of Investigations.
 This course examined the law of criminal, regulatory and private investigations and how such investigations can parallel and impact one another.
 This experience is particularly relevant to professional clients who must consider the impact of a criminal investigation on their professional or business licensing status, as well as clients who are involved in investigations being jointly conducted by civil, criminal and regulatory authorities.

-Ms. Flannery has taught extensively in Temple Law School's award-winning Trial Advocacy Program.
+Ms. Flannery has taught extensively in Temple Law School's nationally recognized Trial Advocacy Program.
 Through practice and critique, law students in this program learn courtroom procedures and the skills and strategies involved in trying cases.

 Federal Law Clerk

 After law school, Ms. Flannery served as law clerk for the Honorable Marvin E. Aspen, Federal District Court Judge for the Northern District of Illinois.
 As a law clerk, she researched issues of law and drafted opinions for the Court in civil and criminal cases.
 This experience provided her with personal insight into the operation of the federal court system.

 Ms. Flannery is a 1982 graduate of Harvard Law School.
 Her interest in criminal defense began during law school with the representation of indigent defendants in Massachusetts criminal courts.
 She served as Vice President of Harvard Defenders, a student-run public defender organization.